arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 ### Board Reset Procedure

-To proceed with the next steps, the cloud-generated sketch must be uploaded to the board.
+To proceed with the next steps, the Cloud-generated sketch must be uploaded to the board.

 Reset the board using the method of your board.
 Have a look at the [How to set up the Reconfiguration Procedure](#how-to-set-up-the-reconfiguration-procedure) section of this article to find the default board reset pin.
 If you have changed the reset pin from the default one, please use that.